LIDW24 – Quinn Emanuel A Judicious look at AI

 LexisNexis and Westlaw, established names in the legal research landscape, also integrate AI into their platforms to enhance research capabilities by providing predictive analytics to suggest relevant cases, statutes, and secondary sources based on user queries.

 Interestingly, with the rise of Generative AI, many of these legal research platforms have unveiled new Generative AI-powered LLM chatbots to enable the legal researcher to engage in a question-and-answer exchange to facilitate the legal research journey.
 Such tools supercharge the legal researcher’s user journey and experience.
 They are especially valuable to both newer legal researchers (such as students) or those who aim to understand a new area of law very quickly.
-However, one must not forget that the data and data enrichment that legal researchers encounter have benefitted from AI-driven tools for many years already.

 AI-enabled Machine Translations

-International arbitration is characterised by its inherently cross-border nature.
-Parties frequently come from different cultural and linguistic backgrounds, and evidence and testimony may be in multiple languages.
 Despite this added complexity, the usual goal of effective communication and understanding of legal content is paramount to achieving equitable dispute resolution.
 In this context, AI-powered machine translation has emerged as a game-changing technology, offering advanced linguistic capabilities that transcend traditional language barriers.

 DeepL, renowned for its neural machine translation technology, and Google Translate, a widely accessible and versatile translation service, represent two exemplary platforms that leverage AI and deep learning techniques to deliver precise and context-aware translations of legal documents and communications translations.